nseidm1/TaskExecutor/README.md

 TaskExecutorActivity has three abstract methods, allowTaskFiness() and specifyServiceMode(), autoExecuteRestoredTasks().
-Tasks can be finessed to maintain a callback to the currently visible Activity, the the Service has two MODEs, SERVICE_MODE_CALLBACK_INCONSIDERATE and SERVICE_MODE_CALLBACK_DEPENDENT which are pertinent when Tasks are restored from disk after the Service is killed by the os; oh did I mention that Tasks survive process termintion and automatically restore your Tasks :-)
-When the Service is in SERVICE_MODE_CALLBACK_INCONSIDERATE mode the Service will auto execute restored Tasks without a valid ui callback.
-In SERVICE_MODE_CALLBACK_DEPENDENT mode the Service wait for the the next activity to assign a callback, and if you set autoExecuteRestoredTasks to true the restore Tasks will be auto executed.
+Tasks can be finessed to maintain a callback to the currently visible Activity, the the Service has two MODEs, SERVICE_MODE_CALLBACK_INCONSIDERATE and SERVICE_MODE_CALLBACK_DEPENDENT which are pertinent when Tasks are restored from disk after the Service is killed by the os; oh did I mention that Tasks survive process termintion :-) When the Service is in SERVICE_MODE_CALLBACK_INCONSIDERATE mode the Service will auto execute restored Tasks without a valid ui callback.
+In SERVICE_MODE_CALLBACK_DEPENDENT mode the Service wait for the the next activity to assign a callback, and if you set autoExecuteRestoredTasks to true the restored Tasks will be auto executed.

 TaskExecutorActivity has a couple of interfaces used by the Service.
 TasksRestoredCallback, TaskCompletedCallback,